30 Day Challenge | No Spend July

 - Haircut – I have a haircut booked mid-month already and I have put the money aside for that.
 Yes it’s not a necessity but it’s part of my usual routine and I have budgeted for it.

-- Bills – these have to be paid so electricity, internet, TV licence and Rent will be paid.
+- Bills – these have to be paid so electricity, internet, TV license, and Rent will be paid.

 - Emergencies – here’s hoping there are none of these, but obviously emergencies trump no-spend challenges.